percona/pmm-doc/docs/setting-up/server/helm.md

 Percona will release a new chart updating its containers if a new version of the main container is available, there are any significant changes, or critical vulnerabilities exist.

-By default UI update feature is disabled and should not be enabled.
-Do not modify that parameter or add it while modifying the custom `values.yaml` file:
+By default the UI update feature is disabled and should not be enabled.
+Do not modify that parameter when customizing the `values.yaml` file:

 ```yaml
 pmmEnv:
   DISABLE_UPDATES: "1"
 ```

 Before updating the helm chart, it is recommended to pre-pull the image on the node where PMM is running, as the PMM images could be large and could take time to download.

 Update PMM as follows: